 Many people wonder what the Bruges Christmas market is really like.
 Well, it’s not nearly as big as Brussels Winter Wonders, or the Christmas market in Antwerp, and you won’t find many country-fair-like attractions here.
-But it’s the most Christmassy and most romantic of all the Belgian Christmas markets.
+But it’s the most Christmassy and most romantic of all the Belgian Christmas Markets.

 Of course, you’ll find market stalls selling everything from wool socks and Christmas decorations to all kinds of local food and drinks.
 But the true charm of Bruges Christmas market is the city itself!

 One more thing to keep in mind is that Bruges is a very famous day-trip destination for tourists (not just from Brussels, but also from Amsterdam and North of France).
 It’s also a popular shopping destination for locals.
 But the majority of day visitors leave early, so the city is always quiet in the evening.
 And while the two main locations of the Christmas Market in Bruges can get a bit busy at times, in general, Bruges is quite deserted in the evening.

 TIP: So if you can, plan to spend at least one or two nights in Bruges.
-Thay way, you can experience its magical atmosphere at night as well.
+That way, you can experience its magical atmosphere at night as well.
 As already mentioned, Bruges is even more romantic and dreamy during the Winter Glow season, when the entire old town is beautifully lit with Christmas lights.